 The present market value of Herbicide Orange is estimated at a minimum of \$2,000 per drum.
-The government's investment in considerably tens than that amount, and even adding the higher costs of redrumming "individual samples," significant costs could be recouped through sale of the product.
+The government's investment is considerably less than that amount, and even adding the higher costs of redrumming "individual samples," significant costs could be recouped through sale of the product.